malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	    embedding being run is greater than ~16 it becomes infeasible for ExactSolver() to do.

+    - dimod function for mapping problems to the Dwave graph do not work on these graphs.

    Map directly to DWave graph:
       in Lump-Annealer-Encoding-From-Gate-Circuit/composite_map_directly_to_Dwave_graph